JetBrains-Research/kotlinx.fuzz/kotlinx.reflect.lite/BugReport.md

 assertTrue { callable.parameters.size == 1 }
 callable.call(Example<Int>())
 ```
-It is understandable that suspend function expects context as another argument and it would be useful to mention this is in documentation.
+It is understandable that suspend function expects context as another argument, and it would be useful to mention this is in documentation.
 This behaviour is the same in `kotlin.reflect`
-### Call-site variance differs from definition-site
+#### 2. Call-site variance differs from definition-site
 ```kotlin
 class Example() {
     val field = Class1<Any>()